Hong Kong Association for Democracy and People's Livelihood: Post National Security Law

 Chairman Kalvin Ho and vice-chairman Sze Tak-loy was charged with subversion under the National Security Law in 2021, resigned respectively later after bail granted by court.
 Yeung Yuk became the acting chairman of ADPL.
 On 15 October 2021, amidst a crackdown on pro-Democracy political parties and organizations after the enactment of the Hong Kong national security law in 2020, the ADPL allowed members to sign up and contest in the 2021 Hong Kong legislative election.
 While Bruce Liu signaled his interest in running again for the seat, none of the members signed up.
 The defeat of all moderates and democrats in the election marked by low turnout pressured Yeung, who supported Frederick Fung in the campaign and angered some pro-democracy activists, to resign as the acting chair of the party, citing his wish to focus on local issues.
 Bruce Liu was elected as the new chairman on 16 April 2022.

+ADPL intended to join the elections by filling two candidates in the 2023 District Council elections after the election system was overhauled, but neither of the candidates was able to get nominations from the members of the "three committees", many of which came from the pro-Beijing parties.
+Bruce Liu said that the ADPL has entered the "desert stage", describing the current regional administration as being like Shenzhen's system.